JLESC/jlesc.github.io/_projects/fpga_project.md

   - unsal_o
   - rutten_e
   - sano_k
-  - jin_z
-  - finkel_h
   - cappello_f

 ---

 ## Research topic and goals
-The end of the Moore’s law poses a significant challenge for scientific computing: from the mid 2020s, performance will not improve any more from the CMOS technology progress.
+The end of Moore’s law poses a significant challenge for scientific computing: from the mid-2020s, performance will not improve any more from the CMOS technology progress.
 Reconfigurable computing presents the unique opportunity of allowing performance progress by customization while still serving a large variety of applications,